 - reimbursement of costs incurred or projected in completion of any academic degree

-- books or equipment (note: computer software to enhance blended learning in a course is eligible for funding)
+- textbooks or equipment (note: computer software to enhance blended learning in a course is eligible for funding)

 - funding for scholarly research

-Individual faculty members requesting funds, not their Department Chairs, should apply using the Academic Innovation Fund Application Form, available through the link above.
+Individual faculty members requesting funds, not their Department Chairs, should apply using the appropriate form, linked below.

 Successful submission of either grant application will generate an automatic email receipt.
 If you do not receive this email, your application was not complete and will not be processed.
 Please contact the Faculty Center Coordinator with any questions or issues concerning the submission process.